-On May 12, 2020, the Board of Supervisors for the City and County of San Francisco (CCSF) passed Ordinance 80-20, directing the closure of CJ4 by November 1, 2020.
+On May 12, 2020, the Board of Supervisors for the City and County of San Francisco (CCSF) passed Ordinance 80-20, directing the closure of County Jail #4 (CJ4) by November 1, 2020.
 The Board further assigned a newly formed SJC Subcommittee operating under the auspices of the Sentencing Commission with the task of identifying measures and strategies to sustain jail population reductions.
 The Ordinance became effective on June 21, 2020, and the Sentencing Commission voted to approve the bylaws of the newly formed Subcommittee on July 15, 2020.
 On September 4, 2020, Sheriff Paul Miyamoto announced that CJ4 was no longer being used to house or hold people, functionally closing the jail two months ahead of schedule.
+The kitchen will remain in use, staffed by people held in County Jail #2 (CJ2), until the CJ2 kitchen remodel is complete.
+The estimated timeline for the completion of the remodel is March 2021.